stnuessl/rf/README.md

 ### What's supported right now?

+__rf__ can refactor the following things:

-* Renaming tags, e.g. structs, classes, enums and enum constants
+* classes, enums, structs and type aliases
-* Renaming functions including class methods
+* functions and class methods
-* Renaming variables and class variables
+* variables and class variables
+* enum constants
-* Renaming namespaces
+* namespaces
-* Renaming typedefs
+* typedefs
-* Renaming macros
+* macros
-* Removing unused include directives

 ### What is not supported?